pgkt04/defender-control/README.md

 # Defender Control
 Open source windows defender disabler.
 Now you can disable windows defender permanently!
-Tested & working on Windows 10 - 20H2.
+Tested from on Windows 10 20H2.

 ## What is this project?
 We all know that disabling windefender is very difficult since microsoft is constantly enforcing changes.